Consti Free by Mool Health: Best Ayurvedic Medicine for Constipation

-Ayurvedic medicine for constipation doesn’t just offer temporary relief it works by addressing the body’s internal imbalances.
+Ayurvedic medicine for constipation doesn't just offer temporary relief — it works by addressing the body's internal imbalances.
 While laxatives, fiber, or hydration may ease issues for a while, true and lasting relief comes only when the underlying root causes are corrected.
+For constipation ayurvedic medicine works at this root level — not just the surface symptom.

 What is Constipation?